grafana/beyla/docs/tutorial/README.md

 ## Conclusions and future work

 eBPF proved to be a fast, safe, and reliable way to observe some basic metrics of your services.
-The Grafana eBPF autoinstrumenter won't replace your language agents but will decrease the landing time of your applications in Grafana, as it does neither need any modification, recompilation nor repackaging.
+The Grafana eBPF Autoinstrument won't replace your language agents but will decrease the landing time of your applications in Grafana, as it does neither need any modification, recompilation nor repackaging.
 Just run it together with your service, and you will get the metrics.

 eBPF also allows you seeing some parts that manual instrumentation doesn't.
-For example, the eBPF autoinstrumenter is able to show you how much time a request is enqueued after the connection is established, until its code is actually executed.
+For example, the eBPF Autoinstrument is able to show you how much time a request is enqueued after the connection is established, until its code is actually executed.

-The eBPF autoinstrumenter has its limitations too.
+The eBPF Autoinstrument has its limitations too.
 As it provides generic metrics and simple Spans information (not distributed traces, yet), language agents and manual instrumentation is still recommended, so you can specify the granularity of each part of the code to be instrumented, putting the focus on your critical operations.

-Another limitation to consider is that the autoinstrumenter requires to run with elevated privileges; not actually a `root` user but at least it has to run with the `CAP_SYS_ADMIN` capability.
+Another limitation to consider is that the Autoinstrument requires to run with elevated privileges; not actually a `root` user but at least it has to run with the `CAP_SYS_ADMIN` capability.
 If you run it as a container (Docker, Kubernetes...), it has to be privileged or add the `CAP_SYS_ADMIN` capability.

 In the future, we plan to increase the base of supported languages.
-While we initially started on Go, we plan to increase its codebase to other major languages, and providing a fallback instrumenter that directly inspects the HTTP requests in the Kernel side, so you can get metrics even for languages that haven't been explicitly supported.
+While we initially started on Go, we plan to increase its codebase to other major languages, and providing a fallback instrumentation that directly inspects the HTTP requests in the Kernel side, so you can get metrics even for languages that haven't been explicitly supported.

 Also, it is important to work on distributed tracing, then you won't get just small